 The Company being a subsidiary of MCB Group Limited does not have a separate Corporate Governance Committee.
 The Board ensures that the principles of good governance of MCB Group Ltd are followed and applied throughout.

-The Board of Fincorp consists of five non-executive directors.
+The Board of Fincorp consists of 3 non-executive and 2 independent directors.
 The Company has no workforce and all administrative matters are outsourced to MCB Group Limited and its subsidiaries.

 The directors of Fincorp are shown below.
-Bioprahies are available by clicking on the relevant name.
+Biographies are available by clicking on the relevant name.

 MCB Group Corporate Services Ltd acts as Secretary to the Board.
 Click